Reading Time: 6 minutes

 The location of Korčula is marked with a red star.
 It is 3.5 kilometers off the coast and the nearest major cities are Dubrovnik and Split.

 Like most autochthonous wine grapes in Croatia, the origin of Grk remains a mystery.
 However, it is considered an ancient grape type speculated to have had arrived on the island of Korčula around the 5th century B.C., during the Greek colonization of the Adriatic.
-Perhaps this is the reason why it’s called Grk, which can be translated to “Greek” or “bitter”.
+Perhaps this is the reason why it’s called Grk, which can be translated to “Greek” or “bitter”—the latter being a key characteristic of Grk wine.

 Today, Grk remains almost exclusively planted in the phylloxera-resistant sandy soil of Lumbarda.
-In fact, this finicky grape was found nowhere else up until the recent years when a handful of Dalmatian producers started planting Grk outside Lumbarda and in non-sandy plots.
+In fact, this finicky grape was found nowhere else up until the recent years when a handful of Dalmatian producers started planting Grk outside Lumbarda and in non-sandy plots (more about this later).

 THE GOOD, THE BAD AND THE UGLY